Many thanks to Julia for her help with this biography.

 Eric returned to Australia 31 July 1918 on HMAT ‘Malta‘, still a Private, arriving in Australia on 29 September 1918, at which point he was discharged from active service on 23 November 1918 “in consequence of medical unfitness“.
 For his services, Eric was awarded the 1914/15 Star, British War and Victory medals.

 Eric and his wife Alma had two children, Alma Hazel Anstey (b 1915 Newtown), and Cynthia Anstey.
-In October 1930, Eric was charged at Paramatta Police Court with having assaulted a taxi driver.
+In March 1922, Eric was “proceeded against at the Katoomba Police Court for plying for motor hire without a license“.
+Then in October 1930, Eric was charged at Paramatta Police Court with having assaulted a taxi driver.
 Then in November 1932 at the Sydney Quarter Sessions, Eric appealed against a magistrate’s order of maintenance.
 At some point Eric had a joinery business and worked on the construction of the Carrington Hotel.

 Eric’s death in 1960 was reported in the ‘Herald‘ newspaper: “DEATH: ANSTEY ERIC VALENTINE – June 25 1960 (suddenly) late of Govett Street Katoomba, husband of Alma and dear father of Alma and Cynthia.
 At rest“.
 He is buried at Woronora Memorial Park Sutherland, Sutherland Shire, New South Wales, Australia (Anglican Monumental Section AB, Grave 796)